 Continuing Speech Recovery at Home with Therapy Apps

-The best way to improve your speech without the direct help from an SLP is to use a speech therapy apps like Constant Therapy.
+The best way to improve your speech without the direct help from an SLP is to use a speech therapy apps like CT Speech and Cognitive Therapy.

 These apps can help you identify your “problem areas” and practice exercises that target those areas.

 For example, if you have aphasia and particularly struggle with number comprehension, a speech therapy app will likely assign you plenty of number games to improve your skills.

 Speech therapy apps are a great way to get targeted therapy without direct help from a clinician.